rdcmcpe/SkyBlockXT/Wiki/Examples.md

 Here are some notes for Wiki creation and that stuff, you may used it, i dont care at all
 ***

-for header use # then the text like:
+For header use # then the text like:
 #Header1
 also try with ## and ### for 3 headers, idk why they did that..
 ##Header2